 UCalgary info sessions and workshops

-CIHR REDI Information Session delivered by the Postdoc Office and OEDI (details forthcoming)
+CIHR REDI Information Session delivered in partnership by Research Services (Postdoctoral Office), the Office of EDI, and the Cumming School of Medicine.

-Workshops on Mentorship delivered by the OEDI, RSO, and Advisory Group for mentorship of Black people and racialized women in academia (details forthcoming)
+Workshops on Mentorship delivered by the OEDI, RSO, and Advisory Group for mentorship of Black people and racialized women in academia.

 Advisory Group for mentorship of Black people and racialized women in academia